• Skip to primary navigation

 In most parts of the world, cider refers to hard cider, which is an alcoholic beverage.
 This is not what you want to use in this recipe!

-The other kind of cider (sometimes called fresh cider, sweet cider or soft cider) is popular in Canada and the United States.
-It's basically unfiltered, unsweetened apple juice.
+The other kind of cider (sometimes called apple cider, fresh cider, sweet cider or soft cider) is non-alcoholic and is popular here in Canada, as well as in the United States.

 In Ontario, Canada, you can find Martin's apple cider or Wellesly's apple cider in groceries and farm stands.